 DISSOLUTION OF THE ASSOCIATION

 Art.
-23. The Extraordinary General Assembly may resolve to dissolve the Association and provide for the attribution of any property it may possess on the proposal either of the Board or of at least one half of the Association’s Senior and Executive members.
+24. The Extraordinary General Assembly may resolve to dissolve the Association and provide for the attribution of any property it may possess (after fulfilment of its liabilities) on the proposal either of the Board or of at least one half of the Association’s Senior and Executive members.

-It determines the conditions of dissolution.
+It determines the conditions of the liquidation.
 It designates among the members one or several liquidators responsible for liquidating the Association’s property, invested with wide-ranging powers to realise its assets and discharge its liabilities.

-After achievement of settlement operations and, if needed allocation of running costs representing the outstanding financial commitments, the assets in excess will be allocated to associations with similar or related objectives, in accordance with the General Assembly resolutions.
+After achievement of liquidation operations and, if needed allocation of running costs representing the outstanding financial commitments, the assets in excess will be allocated to not-for-profit associations with similar or related objectives, in accordance with the General Assembly resolutions.
 Members have no rights on the Association assets included partial or total reimbursements of payments or cash donations made by members to help the Association.

-The Extraordinary General Assembly meeting’s deliberations are only valid if two thirds of the Association’s voting members are present or represented.
+The Extraordinary General Assembly meeting’s deliberations and decisions regarding the dissolution of the Association are only valid if two thirds of the Association’s voting members are present or represented.
 Should this quorum not be reached, a new Extraordinary General Assembly meeting is convened after an interval of two weeks.
 It may then deliberate irrespective of the number of voting members present or represented.

 Dissolution requires a two-thirds majority of the votes of the voting members present or represented.